sreelakshmy/JavaThreadAffinity/README.md

 Step 3:

-    Add both, the class path and directory path of the jna.jar file in your workspace.
+    Change the buildpath and classpath to point to jna.jar

 Step 4:

-    Run the compile.sh file to create the shared object.
+      Build and run the following files to see thread affinity in action :-

-                  $ ./compile.sh
+      ThreadAffinityBasicUser.java

-Step 5:
+      ThreadAffinityMultiUser.java

-      Then build and run the program.
+      FactorialThreadAffinity.java